 Ink problems with printing created the mean, green monster as we know him today.

 There was an actual comic book superhero named the Green Lama

 He was a Buddhist whose powers included reincarnation.

 Stan Lee got his start by writing obituaries

 Why We Love National Comic Book Day

 For the last decade, movie adaptations of beloved comics have shattered box office records, and continue to do so.
-To date, Marvel’s original Avengers movie has brought in more than $623 million.
-The batman reboot The Dark Knight has raked in nearly $535 million, and Marvel’s Avengers sequel has made about $459 million.
+To date the batman reboot The Dark Knight trilogy has raked in nearly $2.3 billion, and Marvel’s Avengers series has made about $1.51 billion.

 While comics have historically been the villain when it comes to what kids should be reading, that’s all turning around.
 Parents have found that offering comic books to children makes them more interested in learning to read, builds reader confidence, improves vocabulary, and exposes them to real-life situations.
 Seems more like a superhero than a villain to us.